feliciaokta/LL-scheduler/README.md

 npm start
 ```

+3. To open the app on your browser, go to `localhost:8000`

-3. To reset the database after some tests, run `localhost:8001/api/debug/reset`
+3. To reset the database after some tests, go to `localhost:8001/api/debug/reset` and then back to `localhost:8000`

 ## Running Jest Test Framework